 Inheritance: With joint tenants, the survivor automatically inherits; with tenants in common, your share goes according to your will.

-Selling: Joint tenants must agree to sell; tenants in common can sell their own share.
+Selling: Joint tenants must agree to sell; tenants in common can sell or transfer their own share, though in practice this can be complicated if the other owner does not agree.

 If you start as joint tenants but later want to own as tenants in common, you can “sever the joint tenancy.”
-This can be done without the other owner’s consent, but you must follow the correct legal steps.
+This can be done without the other owner’s consent, but you must follow the correct legal steps—usually by serving a written notice of severance and registering the change with HM Land Registry.
+Failing to do this properly can lead to disputes or unintended consequences if one owner dies.

 Feel less anxious and more confident: